msp-strath/three-times/content/basics/expressions.md

 | `x and y` | `if x is false, then x, else y`        |
 | `not x`   | `if x is false, then True, else False` |

-In Dafny and Idris, c-style operators are used:
+In Dafny and Idris,
+`C`-style operators are used:
 `||`,
 `&&`,
 and